-Radius has been calculated as 1.19 times bigger than the Sun.
+Radius has been calculated as being 1.19 times bigger than the Sun.
 The Sun's radius is 695,800km, therefore the star's radius is an estimated 830,334.71.km.
+If you need the diameter of the star, you just need to multiple the radius by 2.
+However with the 2007 release of updated Hipparcos files, the radius is now calculated at being round 1.17.
+The figure is derived at by using the formula from SDSS and has been known to produce widely incorrect figures.
 The star's solar mass is 0.95 times that of the Sun's.
 The Sun's Mass is 1,989,100,000,000,000,000,000 billion kg. which to calculate using this website is too large.
 To give idea of size, the Sun is 99.86% the mass of the solar system.

 The star's metallicity is -0.150000, this value is the fractional amount of the star that is not Hydrogen (X) or Helium (Y).
 An older star would have a high metallicity whereas a new star would have a lower one.